 the turnover, the recipient of which is the holder of a payment account kept by the reporting entity payment service provider, shall be reported as credit turnover.
 That is, the reporting entity shall report a request to pay as a credit, when its customer receives an (incoming) request to pay as a payer.

 column “e”: This column shall indicate the type of the reported turnover.
 In the case of cash turnover, forint payments to the debit and forint deposits to the credit of accounts kept by the reporting entity shall be reported, with the exception of those transactions carried out by bankcards and settled in the bankcard clearing system.
 At the same time, bankcard clearing systems do not only mean the systems of international card companies, but also the systems within the bank.
 If payment cards are used in terms of the identification of customers and the initiation of transactions, and the related transactions are processed through an internal system that supports the clearing of payment card transactions, they are considered to be payment card transactions, not cash transactions, regardless of whether international card clearing systems are involved in the process or not.
 Thus, transactions initiated with payment cards issued by the reporting entity via its own ATM network (e.g. cash deposits or cash withdrawals) shall always be reported in the table with the identification number P13 and not here.
-In the case credit transfers, the instant payments specified in Article 35 (1) and (2) of the MNB Decree shall be indicated separately (code “AZONUTAL”).
+In the case credit transfers, the instant payments specified in Article 35 (1) and (2) of the MNB Decree shall be indicated separately (code “AZONUTAL”), except the turnover between the customer’s own accounts which should be reported under code “SAJAT”.
 The one-off credit transfers that do not belong to the instant payments specified in Article 35 (1) and (2) of the MNB Decree, but nevertheless processed in the instant payment infrastructure shall be indicated under codes “UTALAS”, “RENDSZ” or “ERTEK”, and the instant processing shall be indicated in column “f”, using the HCTinst schema.
 The forint payments executed in accordance with Article 32 of the MNB Decree shall be reported as direct credits, including not only the credit transfers submitted in the standard form, but also those submitted in batches based on a bilateral agreement as well as the credit transfers executed in the bank’s internal account turnover.
 For direct credits the number and amount of the orders included in the batches shall be indicated.
 The forint payments executed in accordance with Article 37 of the Decree shall be reported as direct debits.
 In addition to standard direct debits, direct debits submitted in batch format based on bilateral agreements as well as the direct debits executed in the bank’s internal account turnover shall be reported.
 The number and amount of the effectively executed direct debits shall be reported.
 Report here also the revocation requests for credit transfers (debit) and incoming (credit) entries under the “RECALL” code, irrespective of whether in response to those a successful pay-back has been made.

 column “f”: This column shall indicate the type of the payment schema governing the rules of the respective turnover.
 For requests to pay the HCTinst schema should be applied.
 For turnover between the customer’s own accounts the HCT or HCTinst schema should be used for HUF, SCT or SCTinst for transfers in EUR, while for currencies Z_7, USD the EGYEB schema should be used.
 For domestic and internal credit transfer type turnover in HUF only the HCT or HCTinst schema may be used.